aminedemagh/analyze-prosper-loan-data/readme.md

 I started my presentation by showing the distribution of the loan status using a bar chart.
 Then, I plotted its relationship with Prosper Rating using a grouped bar chart.
 After that, I wanted to show that the other variables (term, loan amount, lender yield, listing category) had an independent effect on the loan status.
 Therefore, I plotted each one of them with both Prosper Rating and the loan status.
 I used a line plot for the term and the listing categories and I used boxplots for the loan amount and the lender yield.
 I chose not to present the remaining bivariate plots because their relationships were already covered in the 3-variables plots.
 Also, I left the visualizations with 4 and 5 variables because they were hard to display and interpret.

 Compared to the exploration step, I changed the 'describe_cateogry()' function to return the axes object of the plots that it drew to customize them, I also removed the print statements from the function, and I formatted the y-axis of the percentages with PercentFormatter.

+## Credits
+Thanks to [Udacity](https://www.udacity.com/) for their great content.

+Thanks to [Prosper](https://www.prosper.com/) for providing their data to students.

+The solution to `nbconvert` issues was found in this [StackOverflow post](https://stackoverflow.com/questions/64528545/how-to-resolve-templatenotfound-error-when-upgrading-nbconvert-to-6-x).